 Okra commonly is fried, but also is wonderful in other forms.
 Around the world, chefs cherish the thickening properties of the seed pods in dishes from Louisiana gumbo to Indian curries and other stews.
 If you wish to minimize the thickening property, try okra briefly stir-fried.
 The pods are high in vitamins K and C, a good source of fiber, an excellent source of folate and low in calories.
 At the market, look for pods that are no longer than 4 inches and are bright green in color and firm to the touch.

 Fall is the time to get to know these tart berries and their wealth of nutritional benefits.
-They contain a compound called proanthocyanidin which may prevent harmful bacteria from sticking to your bladder wall.
 Fresh and dried cranberries pair well with a variety of meats and poultry.
 Fresh cranberries can be eaten raw but often are cooked.
 Dried cranberries are delicious in grain and vegetable salads and make a healthy snack on the go.

 Find a Nutrition Expert